Canonical graph decompositions via local separations: Review of graph-decompositions and coverings

+These~$G_h$, then, are our chosen \defn{parts} of the decomposition $(H, \cV)$, and the $H_v$ our chosen \defn{co-parts}.
+We may then refer to the decomposition with these choices simply by citing the families $\cG = (G_h)_{h\in H}$ and $\cH = (H_v)_{v\in G}$ together with $G$ and~$H$.
+Note that $\cV$ can be reconstructed from either of these families, and that it satisfies \cref{H1} and \cref{H2} if $\cG$ and~$\cH$ satisfy \cref{H1'} and~\cref{H2'}.
+We often introduce graph-decompositions (with parts) as a pair $(H,\cV)$ (or~$(H, \cG)$) and tacitly assume that $\cV=(V_h:h\in V(H))$ (or $\cG = (G_h: h \in V(H))$), respectively.

+In the case of \td s~$(T, \cV)$, we generally allow parts~$G_t$ other than the induced subgraphs~$G[V_t]$ on the bags.
+However, throughout this paper, parts of a \td\ will always be the induced subgraphs~$G[V_t]$.
+This agrees with the traditional definition of parts of \td s, as for example in~\cite{bibel}.

-We refer to the $G_h$ as its \defn{parts} and to $H$ as its \defn{decomposition graph}.
-Sometimes we also say that $H$ \defn{models} $(H,\cG)$.
-We often introduce graph-decompositions as pair $(H,\cG)$ and tacitly assume that $\cG=(G_h:h\in V(H))$.
-If $H$ is a tree and the $G_h$ are induced subgraphs of~$G$, then $(H,\cG)$ is a \defn{\td} of~$G$.
-We often introduce tree-decompositions as pair $(T,\cV)$ and tacitly assume that $\cV=(V_t:t\in V(T))$, to better distinguish them from the more general graph-decompositions.\footnote{Many (if not almost all) authors define tree-decompositions so that their parts are sets of vertices rather than induced subgraphs.
-The two definitions are equivalent.
-We have opted to work with induced subgraphs, because this will be extremely convenient in this paper, especially in \cref{sec:constructinggddirectly}.} For a category-theoretic perspective on graph-decompositions and tree-decompositions see~\cites{CategoryDecomp,WillTDC}. \begin{construction}[Tree-decompositions from nested sets separations] Let $G$ be a graph with a nested set $N$ of proper separations.
-We define the \defn{candidate} $\defnMath{\cT(N)} = (T,\cV)$ for a \td, as follows.
-The nodes of $T$ are the splitting stars of $N$ and the edges of $T$ are the separations in~$N$, where $\{A,B\}\in N$ joins the two unique nodes $t_1,t_2$ of $T$ with $(A,B) \in t_1$ and $(B,A) \in t_2$.
-The part $V_t$ of a node $t$ of $T$ is $\interior(t)$. \end{construction}
+For a category-theoretic perspective on graph-decompositions and tree-decompositions, see~\cites{CategoryDecomp,WillTDC}. \begin{construction}[Tree-decompositions from nested sets of separations] Let $G$ be a graph with a nested set $N$ of proper separations.
+We define the \defn{candidate} $\defnMath{\cT(N)} = (T,\cV)$ for a \td\ as follows. $T$ is a graph whose nodes are the splitting stars of $N$ and whose edges are the separations in~$N$, where $\{A,B\}\in N$ joins the two unique nodes $t_1,t_2$ of $T$ with $(A,B) \in t_1$ and $(B,A) \in t_2$.
+The bag $V_t$ of a node $t$ of $T$ is $\interior(t)$, with $t$ viewed as a splitting star of~$N$, and we usually flesh out its part as~$G_t := G[V_t]$. \end{construction}